DhritiDas25/Linux_Lab/Assignments/Assignment 7.md

 ```
 # 📷Image Snapshot:
 ![alt text](image-59.png)
-### Since my CPU has only 1 core, i.e. 0, the command given above will fail.
+### 🔸Since my CPU has only 1 core, i.e. 0, the command given above will fail.
 Hence the reason why I am restricting it to core 0 only.
-### You can check how many cpu cores you have by using the ```lscpu``` command.
+### 🔸You can check how many cpu cores you have by using the ```lscpu``` command.

 # 📂 6.
 I/O Scheduling Priority
 ## Command: